Sivand Dam: Potential effects on Pasargadae

-Besides the certain flooding of 130 archaeological sites, larger concern has been levied at the dam's effect on nearby World Heritage Sites, particularly Pasargadae, an ancient capital of the Persian Empire built by Cyrus the Great and the site of his tomb.
+Besides the flooding of 130 archaeological sites, a larger concern has been raised about the dam's effect on nearby World Heritage Sites, particularly Pasargadae, an ancient capital of the Persian Empire built by Cyrus the Great and the site of his tomb.

 Experts involved with planning the dam deny this claim, noting that the site is well above and away from the eventual waterline.
 However, it is unknown how the dampness caused by the dam will affect the ruins.
 Archaeologists and scientists agree that the rise in humidity from the new lake will speed up the destruction of Pasargadae to some degree.
 Although no preliminary environmental research has been carried out to assess the effects of humidity upon the constructions at Pasargadae, the Ministry of Energy believes it could be compensated by controlling the water level of the dam reservoir.

 In 2010, studies of the Pasargadae showed that groundwater levels in the area had risen as a result of the dam and lake.
-The higher groundwater levels and increased humidity were said to be directly affecting foundation failures and the forming of newer cracks in walls and platforms throughout the ruins.
+The higher groundwater levels and increased humidity were said to be directly affecting foundation failures and the formation of newer cracks in walls and platforms throughout the ruins.

 Completion

-Sivand Dam was completed in 2007, but the height of the lake behind it was delimited so that it would not harm the site of Cyrus the Great Mausoleum.
+Sivand Dam was completed in 2007, but the height of the lake behind it was delimited so that it would not harm the site of Cyrus the Great's Mausoleum.
 Dr. Shahriar Adl was active in preserving the site.